-The Smoky Mountain Railroad ran from Knoxville via Shook's Gap, Seymour and Boyd's Creek to Sevierville, a distance of some twenty-eight miles; for a time it was extended about ten miles further to what is now Pigeon Forge.
+The Smoky Mountain Railroad ran from Knoxville via Shook's Gap, Seymour and Boyd's Creek to Sevierville, a distance of some thirty miles; for a time it was extended about ten miles further to what is now Pigeon Forge.
 Construction actually began in June, 1908, under the leadership of William J. Oliver of Knoxville with the railroad reaching Sevierville in January, 1910.
 The Pigeon River was bridged in 1917 and the rails laid through the town.
 The final segment, intended to make use of the vast tracts of mountain timber, was never realized even though the rails did reach McCookville (near present day Pigeon Forge).

 The history of the railroad may be divided into five periods during which the Smoky Mountain operated under different names.
 They were:

 - The Knoxville, Sevierville & Eastern Railway Company (1907 - 1921),

 - The Knoxville & Carolina Railroad Company (1921 - 1926),

 - The Tennessee & North Carolina Railway (leased from the Smoky Mountain Railroad holding company and operated as the T&NC; Knoxville Division, 1927 - 1938),

 - The Smoky Mountain Railroad Company (1927 - 1957), and